 In its continuous quest for reliability, the House of Breguet uses self-winding manufacture calibres precision-tested in six different positions.
-The Marine 5517 with date display beats to the rhythm of the 777A calibere, the Marine Chronographe 5527 comes with a 582QA calibre, while the Marine Alarme Musicale 5547 incorporates the 519F calibre, and includes an alarm function, a display for a second time zone, and the date.
+The Marine 5517 with date display beats to the rhythm of the 777A calibre, the Marine Chronographe 5527 comes with a 582QA calibre, while the Marine Alarme Musicale 5547 incorporates the 519F calibre, and includes an alarm function, a display for a second-time zone, and the date.

 Find out more on Breguet’s website.